 - Score means visiting as many controls as possible in any order in a specific time, like 45mins.

-Entry should be by pre-entry through SI Entries (https://www.sientries.co.uk/) which will open shortly and close at midnight on Sunday April 19th.
+It will close at midnight on Sunday April 19th.
 There will be limited EOD at the event.

 A choice of entry timeslots will be offered, as follows: